umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

 ::

-  0. What is it?
-  1. Features
-  2. Screenshots
-  3. Requirements
+  1. Requirements
-  4. MySQL Server Installation
+  2. MySQL Server Installation
-  5. Postfix and Dovecot
+  3. Postfix and Dovecot
-  6. Web Server Installation
+  4. Web Server Installation
-  7. Postfix vManager Installation
+  5. Postfix vManager Installation

-3. Requirements
+1. Requirements
 ===============

 * Postfix which supports virtual domains and mailboxes including vda patch.
 * a compatible IMAP/POP3 server (such as Dovecot and Courier), but in this howto we will only discuss Dovecot
 * PHP v4 and above with PDO and mysqli supported.

-4. MySQL Server Installation
+2. MySQL Server Installation
 ============================

 Installing MySQL 5 Server on Ubuntu is a quick and easy process.
 In classic fashion let’s get the process underway by updating our system.